While the title and purpose is loosely inspired by the Vanishing Spell from the Harry Potter series, this spell is a This Crooked Crown original.

 - I am not one who casts magical circles.
 Outside of specific spells, I almost never cast a magical circle.
 I don’t see the need of it in my practice.
 Your style of practice is probably different though.
 There are hundreds of ways of casting a magical circle.
 Pick the method you like best.
 I usually draw a circle in the dirt or with salt, sugar, or chalk.

 - You absolutely DO need a magical circle for this spell and it definitely should NOT be cast on a surface without doing the magical circle first.
 If you can’t or don’t want to do a magical circle, you’ll need a very empty space with nothing surrounding the object by a few good feet in all directions.
 Use common sense here folks.
-The spell is designed and exist on the theory that it can make stuff go away.
+The spell is designed and exists on the theory that it can make stuff go away.
 So why not contain it in a specific space?
 An unconstrained spell of this nature might banish stuff you do want in your life like a favorite altar piece, your good coat, or your cat.
 Risk it if you want but you’ve been warned.

 - I specify nine white candles as nine is a popular number for rebirth or opening new doors in your practice.
 You can also use the same number of candles that you have number of exists in a room.
 For example, if you have two windows, a chimney, sink drain, and two doors in your room, you’d need five candles.
 You can always use just a single candle, if you prefer.